cnleng/moo/README.md

 Since the genesis of software, almost every system has implemented a way of monitoring what is happening in runtime.
 Logger is the one doing such work for the Moo engine.
 But further, the Moo logger not only just remembers everything, but also provides an interface for the outside world via the Moo server which we'll be talking about later, to read those memories, I mean logs.

 Logs are produced by both the engine itself and those running pods.

+### Rules

+Rules define some restrictions for whatever accesses the Moo engine and are used by the Moo server and the Moo gateway that we'll be talking about then.

 ### Gateway